theaog/spirit/README.md

 # Spirit - Network Pentest Tools

+> NOTICE: rumors have been circulating that `spirit` contains a backdoor, that's not true we would never do that.
+> We offer a bounty of 50XMR to whomever opens an issue in this repo and provides undeniable proof of the "alleged" backdoor.

 ### [Download the latest Spirit release](https://github.com/theaog/spirit/releases)

 > [`$ ./spirit --help`](./HELP) shows you all the included tools commands. \